 The creative writing major leads students through the combined study and practice of both writing and literature with a breadth of experience in various genres, culminating in a capstone course devoted to exploring professional practices and creating a final project.
 Grades: Students must pass courses with a grade of C- or better to count toward fulfillment of the major.
-Total Credit Hours: Students must earn a minimum of 44 credit hours in creative writing and English to fulfill the major requirements.
-Requirements:

-- Foundation Courses: 12 credit hours as follows: WRI 1121 Forms and Theories in Fiction (WAC-2) (4cr) WRI 1131 Forms and Theories in Poetry (WAC-2) (4cr) WRI 1132 Forms and Theories in Creative Nonfiction (WAC-2) (4cr) - II.
+Total Credit Hours: Students must earn a minimum of 44 credit hours in creative writing and English to fulfill the major requirements. - I. Foundation Courses: 12 credit hours as follows: - WRI 1121 Forms and Theories in Fiction (4cr) - WRI 1131 Forms and Theories in Poetry (4cr) - WRI 1132 Forms and Theories in Creative Nonfiction (4cr) - II.
 Processes and Theories of Revision: 4 credit hours: WRI 2210 Processes and Theories of Revision (4cr) - III.
-Advanced Craft Study: 8 credits from the following: WRI 3110/3120 Advanced Fiction Workshop (4cr) WRI 3130/3140 Advanced Poetry Workshop (4 cr) WRI 3160/3170 Advanced Creative Nonfiction Workshop (WAC-3) (4cr) WRI 3840 Creative Writing: MFA Residency AND WRI 3950 Creative Writing: MFA Workshop (4 credit hours combined) - IV.
-Research: 4 credit hours: WRI 3810 Research in Creative Writing (WAC-3) (4cr) - V. Literature & Critical Reading: 12 credit hours as defined in an approved Plan of Study. - VI.
-Capstone: 4 credit hours: WRI 4190 Senior Writing Project (4cr) May be repeated for credit Plan of Study: As part of their completion of Foundations courses, every creative writing major will work with an advisor to draft an intentional Plan of Study.
+Advanced Craft Study: 8 credits from the following: WRI 3110 Advanced Fiction Workshop (4cr) WRI 3130 Advanced Poetry Workshop (4cr) - WRI 3160 Advanced Creative Nonfiction Workshop (4cr) WRI 3940 Creative Writing: MFA Residency AND WRI 3950 Creative Writing: MFA Workshop (4 credit hours combined) - IV.
+Research: 4 credit hours: WRI 3810 Research in Creative Writing (4cr) - V. Literature & Critical Reading: 12 credit hours as defined in an approved Plan of Study. - VI.
+Capstone: 4 credit hours: WRI 4190 Senior Writing Project (4cr) - VII.
+Community Engagement Commitment: PEG 1, 2, and 3 must be fulfilled by each student (as detailed here in the catalog).
+These are not required to be directly relevant to the major, but students are encouraged to explore community engagement experiences that intersect with their major coursework.
+They should explore these opportunities with their advisor, with the support of the Community Engagement Office. - May be repeated for credit Plan of Study: As part of their completion of Foundations courses, every creative writing major will work with an advisor to draft an intentional Plan of Study.
 A plan asks students to select appropriate literature/reading courses from among the offerings of the English and creative writing departments that best support their course of study.
 To be accepted, a Plan of Study should support a student's interests while also expanding their awareness of literatures.
 A plan may be revised with advisor approval.
 Minor in Creative Writing The Creative Writing Minor permits students with a strong interest in writing to combine this interest with study in other fields.
 The minor gives the student an opportunity to write extensively in a variety of genres that culminates in a capstone senior project.
 Grades: Students must pass courses with a grade of C- or better to count toward fulfillment of the minor.
 Total Credit Hours: Students must earn a minimum of 24 credit hours in creative writing to fulfill the minor requirements.
 Requirements: